Jielo Razon

-Jielo Razon (born June 9, 1999) is a Filipino professional basketball player who last played for the TNT Tropang 5G of the Philippine Basketball Association (PBA).
+Jielo Razon (born June 9, 1999) is a Filipino professional basketball player who played for the Caloocan Batang Kankaloo of the Maharlika Pilipinas Basketball League (MPBL).

 Razon spent his entire college career with the Perpetual Altas.
-He then played for the Parañaque Patriots of the Maharlika Pilipinas Basketball League (MPBL) from 2023 to 2024, where has was selected as an all-star in the latter.
+He then played for the Parañaque Patriots of the Maharlika Pilipinas Basketball League (MPBL) from 2023 to 2024, where he was selected as an all-star in the latter.

 In 2024, he went undrafted in the PBA season 49 draft, but went on to sign a one-year deal with the TNT Tropang Giga.

 High school and college career

 Razon played for the University of Perptual Help System DALTA (UPHSD) High School Junior Altas in the juniors' tournament of the National Collegiate Athletic Association (NCAA).
 Razon declined offers to play for other schools in college, remaining at UPHSD to play with their senior team, the Altas, in college.
 Razon and the Altas made it to the semifinals in NCAA Season 97 (2022) Razon played his final game for Perpetual in NCAA Season 99 (2023) scoring a career high.